Table of Contents

 As mentioned earlier, a rice bag works according to the principle of heat therapy.
 A warm rice bag transfers heat to the affected muscle tissues upon application to a sore area.
 The increase in temperature opens up the blood vessels in that area, improving blood and oxygen flow.
 This reduces muscle spasms, soothes discomfort, and induces relaxation.
 As a result, the damaged tissues are healed, and the flexibility of the muscle is boosted.
 (5)

-- Take a 9″ ×22″ piece of cotton fabric and fold it in half.
+- Fold a 9″ ×22″ piece of cotton fabric in half.

 - Sew it on three sides to have an opening on the top.

-- Turn it inside out, and you have a basic 9″ ×11″ cotton bag.
+- Turn it inside out and have an essential 9″ ×11″ cotton bag.

 - Now, fill 3/4th of this bag with any rice.